Tips for Beginners

 In either case, you should be flexible enough to hit 3 with your thumb when the situation calls for it.

-pinky on 7
+Pinky on 7 (Recommended)

 Index on 4, thumb on 5, middle on 6, and pinky on 7.
 Ring finger is normally not used.